wwww-wwww/mpc-hc/Readme.md

 Tip: to be able to download in best quality with yt-dlp/youtube-dl, it is recommended to also put [ffmpeg.exe](https://www.gyan.dev/ffmpeg/builds/) in the MPC-HC folder.<br/>
 Several YDL configuration options are found here: Options > Advanced<br/>
 This includes an option to specify the location of the .exe in case you don't want to put it in MPC-HC folder.<br/>
-Note: instead of yt-dlp.exe you can also use [youtube-dl.exe](https://youtube-dl.org/downloads/latest/youtube-dl.exe).
+Note 1: instead of yt-dlp.exe you can also use [youtube-dl.exe](https://youtube-dl.org/downloads/latest/youtube-dl.exe).
 I do however recommend using yt-dlp because that works better and has active development, while youtube-dl development is currently inactive.<br/>
-Note 2: You also need to install [Microsoft Visual C++ 2010 SP1 Redistributable Package (x86)](https://download.microsoft.com/download/1/6/5/165255E7-1014-4D0A-B094-B6A430A6BFFC/vcredist_x86.exe)
+Note 2: You also need to install [Microsoft Visual C++ 2010 SP1 Redistributable Package (x86)](https://download.microsoft.com/download/1/6/5/165255E7-1014-4D0A-B094-B6A430A6BFFC/vcredist_x86.exe)<br/>
-* Play HDR video<br/>
-This requires using [madVR](http://forum.doom9.org/showthread.php?t=146228) or [MPC Video Renderer](https://github.com/Aleksoid1978/VideoRenderer/releases).<br/>
-After installation these renderers can be selected here:<br/>
-Options > Playback > Output
+Note 3: [yt-dlp nightly build](https://github.com/yt-dlp/yt-dlp-nightly-builds/) (very latest version made daily)
 * Ability to search for and download subtitles, either automatically or manually (press D):<br/>
 Options > Subtitles > Misc
 * Besides all these (new) features, there have also been many bugfixes and internal improvements in the player in the past years that give better performance and stability.
 It also has updated internal codecs.
 Support was added for CUE sheets, WebVTT subtitles, etc.